You are probably familiar with the triune brain model –

 Limbic System – “old mammalian brain” – Well-developed in all mammals, including humans.
 Our “emotional brain,” especially important in social emotions.

 Cerebral Cortex – “new mammalian brain” – Well-developed in primates, especially humans.
 Underlies thinking, language, and other cognitive functions.

 That’s the triune brain.
 It is the basis for our five-part overview map, expanded to also include the reticular system and cerebellum.

 But first, the triune brain itself –

 You probably learned about it in a class or program somewhere.
 It was introduced by neurophysiologist Paul MacLean in 1970, quickly gained wide popularity, and became a dominant brain-mind paradigm.
-It has been called “the best concept we have” for understanding how brains structure minds.
+It has been called “the best concept we have” for understanding how the brain structures the mind.

 Like most paradigms, the triune model has become so familiar it’s usually taken for granted, its basic importance overlooked or dismissed.
 But it has strongly shaped our views.
 Before 1970, the idea of evolutionary brain structure was not well known outside the neurosciences.
 For most people, the brain was a mysterious black box — unmapped terra incognita.
 Today terms like “reptilian brain” and “limbic system” (both introduced by MacLean) are familiar, commonsense acknowledgements of our evolutionary heritage.

 Of course the triune model is over-simplified, but so are the continents on a globe map of the world.
 Both are roughly accurate, attractive in their wholeness, and useful as educational tools and orienting references.
 Carl Sagan called the triune model “a metaphor of great utility and depth,” and like other recent thinkers, used it as a foundation for his own views of human nature.